Yearlong Residency Program

-- Indicate interest in the Yearlong Residency Program on Secondary Ed's Applicant Information Form [pdf] by checking off the "Yes" box after the question "Are you an applicant for the Yearlong Residency Program?"
+- Indicate interest in the Yearlong Residency Program on the Single Subject Credential Program Application Form [pdf] by checking off the "Yes" box after the question "Are you an applicant for the Yearlong Residency Program?"

 - Note: Yearlong Residency Program Applicants must be Subject Matter Competent in order to be considered for this program.